• Investment

 These include suppliers of specialised chemicals, chips or other critical components used in clean-air systems to reduce emissions from vehicles and industrial plants and to produce batteries for electric vehicles, as well as sophisticated automation systems to reduce wastage and improve energy efficiency in buildings or manufacturing facilities.

-Important Information
+Important information

 Disclaimer

 This document is prepared by Bank of Singapore Limited (Co Reg.
-No.: 197700866R) (the “Bank”) for information purposes only and is not, by itself, intended for anyone other than the recipient.
+No.: 197700866R) (the “Bank”), is for information purposes only, and is not, by itself, intended for anyone other than the recipient.
 It may contain information proprietary to the Bank which may not be reproduced or redistributed in whole or in part without the Bank’s prior consent.
-This document is not, by itself, an offer or a solicitation to deal in any of the investment products referred to herein or to enter into any legal relations, nor an advice nor a recommendation with respect to such investment products.
-It is intended for general circulation and does not have regard to the specific investment objectives, investment experience, financial situation and the particular needs of any recipient or customer.
+It is not an offer or a solicitation to deal in any of the investment products referred to herein or to enter into any legal relations, nor an advice or by itself a recommendation with respect to such investment products.
+It does not have regard to the specific investment objectives, investment experience, financial situation and the particular needs of any recipient or customer.
 Customers should exercise caution in relation to any potential investment.
 Customers should independently evaluate each investment product and consider the suitability of such investment product, taking into account customer’s own specific investment objectives, investment experience, financial situation and/or particular needs.
 Customers will need to decide on their own as to whether or not the contents of this document are suitable for them.
-If a customer is in doubt about the contents of this document and/or the suitability of any investment products mentioned in this document for the customer, the customer should obtain independent financial, legal and/or tax advice from the customer's professional advisers as necessary, before proceeding to make any investments or commitment to purchase any investment product.
+If a customer is in doubt about the contents of this document and/or the suitability of any investment products mentioned in this document for the customer, the customer should obtain independent financial, legal and/or tax advice from its professional advisers as necessary, before proceeding to make any investments.

-The Bank, its Affiliates (as defined below) and their respective employees are not in the business of providing, and do not provide, tax, accounting or legal advice to any customers.
+The Bank, its Affiliates and their respective employees are not in the business of providing, and do not provide, tax, accounting or legal advice to any clients.
 The material contained herein is prepared for informational purposes and is not intended or written to be used, and cannot be used or relied upon for tax, accounting or legal advice.
-The customer is responsible for consulting the customer's own independent advisor as to the tax, accounting and legal consequences associated with the customer's investments/transactions based on the customer's particular circumstances.
+Any such client is responsible for consulting his/her own independent advisor as to the tax, accounting and legal consequences associated with his/her investments/transactions based on the client’s particular circumstances.

 This document and other related documents have not been reviewed by, registered or lodged as a prospectus, information memorandum or profile statement with the Monetary Authority of Singapore nor any regulator in Hong Kong or elsewhere.